 Another thing I love to do while I’m travelling is to speak to random people.

 When travelling in a group or with a partner, it’s easy to get lazy and miss opportunities to make new friends.
-If I’m flying solo, I make it my goal to speak to people whenever the opportunity presents itself.
+So if I’m flying solo, I make it my goal to speak to people whenever the opportunity presents itself.

 It doesn’t have to be a full on conversation at first, and just a simple “hello” or “how are you?” will do.